 The client is most at risk in the Jini environment.
-The service exports objects (and imports only relatively trusted service registrars); the lookup locator stores objects, but does not "bring them to life" or execute any of their methods; but the client brings an external object into its address space and runs it, giving it all of the permissions of a process running in an operating system.
-The object will run under the permissions of a particular user in a particular directory, with user accesses to the local file system and network.
-It could destroy files, make network connections to undesirable sites (or desirable sites, depending on your tastes!) and download images from them, start processes to send obnoxious mail to anyone in your address book, and generally make a mess of your electronic identity.
+The service exports objects; the lookup locator stores objects, but does not "bring them to life" or execute any of their methods; but the client brings an external object into its address space and runs it, giving it all of the permissions of a process running in an operating system.
+The object will run under the permissions of a particular user in a particular directory, with user access to the local file system and network.
+It could destroy files, make network connections to undesirable sites (or desirable, depending on your tastes!) and download images from them, start processes to send obnoxious mail to anyone in your address book, and generally make a mess of your electronic identity!